 3) New York Pretzel

-Visit Times Square to have a New York pretzel served from the heated drawer of a food cart and you'll see why it is on this list.
+Visit Times Square to have a New York pretzel served from the heated drawer of a street food cart and you'll see why it is on our list of menu ideas.
 They are famous and delicious.
 It is a huge soft pretzel made with grains, honey and butter and dipped in an egg wash, then topped with salt and served straight out of the warmer.
 New York pretzels are infamous and you can offer a dip of hummus, mustard or even guacamole.

 4) Bao buns